cyanoluu/cyanoluu/README.md

 - 👋 Hi, I’m @cyanoluu
 - 👀 I’m interested in genome mining and associated bioinformatics tools.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on genome mining softwares.
+- 💞️ I would like to collaborate on genome mining softwares.

 <!---
 cyanoluu/cyanoluu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.